Portland Rat Exterminator and Mice Exterminator Services

 - Rats and mice can contaminate your food supply and cause salmonella food poisoning.

-- They spread serious illnesses and diseases to include bubonic plague, leptospirosis, tularemia, and hantavirus.
+- They spread serious illnesses and diseases including bubonic plague, leptospirosis, tularemia, and hantavirus.

-- Rats and mice shred fibrous material (insulation, paper, cardboard) for nesting and damage electrical and utility components (pipes and wires).
+- Rats and mice shred fibrous material (insulation, paper, cardboard) for nesting, which damages electrical and utility components (pipes and wires).
 These rodent activities cause risk of fire and property damage.

 Deer Mice are the main spreaders of the Hantavirus.
 They nest in trees, fences, outdoor animal dens, and indoors in empty drawers, boxes, and clutter.
 An identifying feature is their two-toned tail.